Warm Springs (film): Cast

 Actress Jane Alexander, who plays FDR's mother Sara Delano Roosevelt, also played Eleanor Roosevelt in the acclaimed 1976 telefilm Eleanor and Franklin and its 1977 sequel Eleanor and Franklin: The White House Years.
 Many of the bit part actors in the film are actually physically disabled, though Branagh and several other of the principal actors are not.
 The withered appearance of Branagh's legs was achieved through the use of CGI.

 Production

 The film was produced by HBO Films and directed by Joseph Sargent.
 The majority of the film was made at Warm Springs, Georgia and its surrounding locations.
-Other Georgia locations include Madison, Atlanta, and Gainesville.
+Other Georgia locations include Madison, Atlanta, Summerville, and Gainesville.

 The producers strove to make sure that many of the physical details were as authentic as possible.
 For example, Kenneth Branagh, as Roosevelt, is seen driving the very same specially-equipped automobile that FDR was taught to drive at Warm Springs.
 The cottage that Roosevelt stays in during the film is one of the cottages that the real FDR stayed in.
 And the swimming pool in which the patients swim in is the actual therapeutic swimming pool at Warm Springs, refurbished specifically for the film.